-(c) Written feedback and complaints and subsequent responses that are submitted to the supervisory union or supervisory district and SU/SD responses that relate to whether a school meets the Education Quality Standards pursuant to Sections 2121.1 and 2126.1 of this rule and related to whether a school meets the Education Quality Standards and subsequent responses.
+(c) Written feedback and complaints and subsequent responses that are submitted to the supervisory union or supervisory district and SU/SD responses pursuant to Sections 2121.1 and 2126.1 of this rule and related to whether a school meets the Education Quality Standards.

-If the Secretary determines that a school is not meeting the requirements of this rule or that the school is making insufficient progress in improving student performance pursuant to 16 V.S.A. § 164(9), the Agency shall describe in writing any actions the school SU/SD-must take to ensure the school meets educational quality standards and must provide technical assistance to the SU/SD-supervisory union, supervisory district and/or school, as needed.
-If the school fails to meet the standards set forth in this rule or to make sufficient progress toward improving student performance pursuant to 16 V.S.A. § 164(9), the Secretary shall recommend to the State Board of Education-one or more of the actions identified by 16 V.S.A. § 165(b)(1-5).
+If the Secretary determines that a school is not meeting the requirements of this rule or that the school is making insufficient progress in improving student performance pursuant to 16 V.S.A. § 164(9), the Agency shall describe in writing actions the school SU/SD-must take to ensure the school meets educational quality standards and provide technical assistance to the SU/SD-supervisory union, supervisory district and/or school, as needed.
+If the school fails to meet the standards set forth in this rule or make sufficient progress toward improving student performance pursuant to 16 V.S.A. § 164(9), the Secretary shall recommend to the State Board of Education one or more of the actions identified by 16 V.S.A. § 165(b)(1-5).